isabelfulcher/lqas_imp/README.md

 Setup
 ------------
 The goal is to classify an area as “high” or “low” on some trait of interest.
-In our paper, we were interested in classifying Haitian hospitals as having high or low COVID-19 antibody prevalence among healthcare workers.
+In our paper, we were interested in classifying hospitals as having high or low COVID-19 antibody prevalence among healthcare workers in Haiti.
 In the traditional form of LQAS, the sample size, _n_, and decision rule, _d_, are determined by the population size, _N_, and four parameters defined by users based on the specific context and goals.

 The four parameters are:
 + *p.upper* the upper prevalence threshold by which an area is classified as high